 Not all accidents are preventable, but many are.
 Semi-truck drivers and their employers can reduce the risk that a rollover will occur.
 The two most important steps to preventing large truck rollovers include:

 While special attention should be paid to the above, common sense factors will also go a long way in reducing rollovers and the severity of injuries:

-If you have been involved in a semi-truck accident, whether as an occupant or another vehicle, you may be confused about what your options are for addressing any personal injuries and property damage.
+If you have been involved in a truck accident, whether as an occupant or another vehicle, you may be confused about what your options are for addressing any personal injuries and property damage.
 First, be sure to take care of yourself.
 Seek out the necessary medical attention.
 Even if you do not believe you have any major injuries, it is still important to see a doctor.
 The adrenaline from the event may mask injuries, and failure to immediately document an injury could limit your ability to recover from an insurance company.

 After making sure your injuries are taken care of, it will be important to determine whether another party may have been at fault for the crash.
 Be sure to secure a police report, document witness contact information, and take photos of the accident scene.
 All this information will be helpful if you need to develop a case against another party.

 If you were the driver of the semi-truck involved in the rollover, you should consider whether:

 If you were in another vehicle involved in the semi-truck rollover, you should investigate: